csibivili/diet-planner-wundergraph/README.md

   apis: [food, dietplanner],
   ...
 ```
-2. Add new environment variables, both can can be copied from the terminal where the stack is running.
+2. Add new environment variables, both can be copied from the terminal where the stack is running.

 ![keys](https://d2mzaibvtxa92j.cloudfront.net/Screenshot+2022-12-04+at+PM+2.43.43.png)